Electoral Circle: History

-In order to contribute to the "restoration of order and peace in Europe", on 18 May 1815 Prussia and Saxony entered a peace and friendship treaty in which Saxony ceded three-fifths of its territory to Prussia.
-On 22 May 1815, the Prussian state organised the territories it had acquired, along with other territories acquired as a result of the Napoleonic wars and the Altmark, into the Province of Saxony, which was subdivided into the three administrative districts of Magdeburg, Merseburg and Erfurt.
-The Electoral Circle then comprised an area of 66 square miles with 140,000 inhabitants.
+In order to contribute to the "restoration of order and peace in Europe", on 18 May 1815 Prussia and Saxony entered a peace and friendship treaty in which Saxony ceded three-fifths of its territory to Prussia including the Wittenberg Circle.
+On 22 May 1815 the majority of the Wittenberg Circle became part of the Regierungsbezirk Merseburg of the new Province of Saxony, constituted from most of the Saxon territories it had acquired, along with territory returned to Prussia from Westphalia – the Altmark, Magdeburg, Halberstadt, Eichsfeld, etc. – and various other territories acquired as a result of the Napoleonic wars; the remainder, including Belzig, Sonnewalde and Baruth (as well as the Weissenfels/Querfurt Ämter of Jüterbog and Dahme which were attached to the Electoral Circle), became part of the Province of Brandenburg.
+The Circle then comprised an area of 66 square German miles with 140,000 inhabitants.